 Leasehold refers to the type of ownership wherein the flat/home on the land is leased to the flat-owner for a certain tenor (lease period).
 Still, ownership of the land belongs to the original owner/freeholder.
-Therefore, the home/flat- owner only holds the leasehold ownership on the property for the lease tenor and holds no ownership of the land.
-Freehold refers to ownership of both the property and the land on which the property has been built.
-There is no time limit on the property as the land also belongs to the same owner in freehold.
+Therefore, the home/flat-owner only holds the leasehold ownership on the property for the lease tenor and no ownership of the land.
+Freehold refers to ownership of the property and the land on which the property has been built.
+The property has no time limit as the land belongs to the same owner in freehold.
 Freehold ownership is better as it does not have any uncertainties related to ownership issues or lease renewals, unlike leasehold ownership.

-The common example of leasehold ownership owns a flat by way of leasehold ownership wherein a flat owner has the ownership of the flat and not the land on which the flat has been built.
-Generally, the lease tenor is 99 years and above in most cases.
-The ownership of the land and lease renewal remains uncertain in the case of leasehold property after the lease period’s expiry.
+A common example of leasehold ownership owns a flat by way of leasehold ownership, wherein a flat owner owns the flat and not the land on which the flat has been built.
+Generally, the lease tenure is 99 years and above in most cases.
+Thus, the land ownership and lease renewal remain uncertain in the case of leasehold property after the lease period’s expiry.

-An example of freehold ownership owns a standalone property/house, wherein one purchases the property with freehold ownership.
-In the case of freehold ownership, the owner doesn’t need to go through the expiry of lease and ownership post expiry, etc.
+An example of freehold ownership is owning a standalone property/house, wherein one purchases the property with freehold ownership.
+However, In the case of freehold ownership, the owner doesn’t need to go through the expiry of the lease and ownership post-expiry, etc.

 Head To Head Comparison Between Leasehold vs Freehold (Infographics)